Final Anti-Greenwashing Guidelines from the Competition Bureau

 Prohibition of Misleading General Impressions

 The guidelines emphasize that even if an environmental claim is literally true, it must not create a misleading general impression about the environmental benefit.
+For example, the results of a product test may not be significant, but the marketing message makes it seem like they are or uses visual imagery that suggest a product is greener than it really is.
 Businesses are also advised not to rely on disclaimers or fine print to correct misleading claims.

 Substantiation Without Public Disclosure